 - It is resistant to biological decomposition - lasting typically 10-100 years but often 1000 years.

 Having defined what it is, it might help to know what is is often confused with.
-Colloidal humus (CH) is not compost – compost is 95-99% partially degraded organic matter that is typically 1-10mm bits.
-(This is often abbreviated to ‘POM’ within soil science).
-Compost (POM) decays typically in 1-2 years, Colloidal humus (CH) lasts 10-100 years, in some cases even longer.
+Colloidal humus is not compost.
+Compost contains small amounts of colloidal humus (<5%) the rest >95% is partially degraded organic matter that is typically 0.5-10 mm bits.
+Compost typically decays in 1-2 years, colloidal humus lasts 10-100 years, in some cases even longer.